The Art of MFF

 Ashes of War

-Each sculpture presented here is the result of a one-of-a-kind technique, pioneered by artist Sergey Melnikoff in close collaboration with Ukrainian welding virtuoso Viktor Bielchyk.
+Each sculpture presented here is the result of a one-of-a-kind technique, pioneered by MFF, in close collaboration with Ukrainian welding virtuoso Viktor Bielchyk.
 They are made from fragments of artillery shells and mines collected from active combat zones across Ukraine.

 It is precisely these silent witnesses to immense human tragedy that become the raw material for our works of art.